cs3157-borowski/recitations/recitation_2/bit_operators.md

 The solutions can be found in `bit_operators_sol` directory in the same repo.
 The solutions are written in `bitoperators-solutions.h`; you can fill in `bitoperators.c` yourself before looking at the solutions.

 Build using `make` and test by running `./bitoperators`.

+## Acknowledgements

+Parts of this note and exercises were originally created by Prof. Jae Lee and John Hui for this course.
+They were modified by Stanley Lin in Spring 2023.